A COMMUNITY-BASED FRIEND-STIVAL

 How much does HATCHFEST cost, and are there scholarships available?

-A HATCHFEST pass is $100, and gets you access to music, games, crafts, and nature all day Saturday and Sunday morning.
+A HATCHFEST pass is $65, and gets you access to guided movement, music, games, crafts, and nature on Saturday, June 13th from 10am-10:30pm.

 Food, parking, and camping are all additional purchases.
 This is so that we can pay our neighbors (who are graciously offering parking and camping) and give flexibility to those who want to bring their own food.

-We do not have scholarships available, but we do have volunteer positions available which will get you a discounted festival pass.
-You will have an opportunity to indicate your interest in volunteering through the registration link.
+We do not have scholarships available, but there are limited volunteer opportunities, which will get you a discounted festival pass.
+You can indicate your interest in volunteering through the registration link.

-1. Click on the link below, which will take you to a registration form.
+1. Click on the link below to access the registration form.

-3. Upon receipt of your form, we will follow up within a few days to confirm your registration.
-At that time we will let you know if we can accommodate your camping or volunteer requests, and we will send you a payment link with the total due.
+3. Once we receive your form, we will follow up within a few days to confirm your total payment due, and whether we can accommodate your camping or volunteer requests.
+We will include a payment link.

 4. You will have 48 hours from the time you receive confirmation to pay for your passes.
 If you do not pay within the 48 hours, you may risk forfeiting your spot.
 Once we have your payment, you’ll be fully confirmed and ready to go!